 How to Save on the Installation Cost to Replace Carpet with Hardwood

 If you have your heart set on hardwood floors but the price tag is clouding your design vision, we’re here to help put you at ease.
 There are many ways to keep your wood flooring costs down if you’re willing to do a little of your own labor.
-Just because hardwood isn’t the ideal do-it-yourself flooring type doesn’t mean you have to leave it all to the professionals!
+Just because hardwood isn’t the easiest flooring to install doesn’t mean you have to leave it all to the professionals!